 Dr. Epler discovered the treatable lung disorder bronchiolitis obliterans organizing pneumonia (BOOP).
 He found a new parasite in South America, chronicled the nutritional needs of North African children, and managed the tuberculosis refugee program in Southeast Asia.
 In addition to conducting clinical and research work, Dr. Epler strives to educate.
 He became editor-in-chief of an internet-based educational program in critical care and pulmonary medicine offered by the American College of Chest Physicians.
 Business Week acclaimed him for his development of e-health educational programs that enable patients to manage their health and diseases.
-Dr. Epler has been recognized yearly from 1994 to 2013 in “The Best Doctors in America” and recognized as one of Boston Magazine’s “2007 Top Doctors in Town.”
+Dr. Epler was recognized as one of Boston Magazine’s “Top Doctors in Town.”

 Dr. Epler ran several marathons including Boston, New York, and proposed to his wife, Joan at the start of the Paris Marathon; and for their first anniversary, they ran the original Greek marathon together.
 He delivered the 20th baby from a mother who named the baby after him.
 He’s been one of the Boston Celtics team doctors.
 He has taught medicine throughout the world and was fortunate enough to save a dying infant in South America from an overwhelming parasitic infection by using the sap from a fig tree.
 He saved a baby who choked on a donut during a little league baseball game that he was coaching.
 He is a radio and television personality.
 He is a Hollywood screenwriter and has written a medical thriller movie, medical drama TV show, and a lifestyle reality TV show.
 He is active in the community.
 He coached soccer, basketball, hockey, baseball, and club baseball at Boston College.
 He lives in the Boston area with his wife, Joan.